 551. Expository Preaching.
-Preaching from selected epistles of the New Testament is studied through the construction of consecutive outlines for a course of sermons through the epistle.
-Special assignment in collateral reading with oral and written reports required of each student.
+Preaching from selected epistles of the New Testament is studied through the construction of consecutive outlines for a course of messages expounding the entire epistle.
+Oral and written reports required of each student.
 Elective, two hours.
-Professor Armerding.
+Professor Evans.

-552. Public Speaking and Reading.
-A special course for those desiring additional training in public speaking and public reading.
-Attention is given to the public reading of the Scriptures, hymns, etc. Elective, one hour.
-Professor Armerding.
+552. Public Speaking.
+A special course for those desiring additional training in the field of public speaking.
+Attention is given to the use of gestures, interpretative speech, and reading.
+Special emphasis is laid upon the public reading of Scripture, hymns, poetry, etc. Elective, one hour.
+Professor Evans.